tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 **TODO: update all images to match tutorial**

-Validating user identity is incredibly important in mobile applications so developers need reliable ways to confirm the identities of their users.
+Validating user identity is incredibly important in mobile applications.
 The most common approaches to this are social login or, as seen with apps such as WhatsApp, Telegram, Line, WeChat and many more, the mobile phone number.
 Using a mobile phone number as a unique identifier on a mobile application, verified via an SMS PIN code, makes logical sense.
-Unfortunately, there are [flaws with SMS-based verification](https://tru.id/blog/msisdn-vs-imsi-and-mobile-identity) that leave a user open to SIM Swap attacks.
+Unfortunately, there are [flaws with SMS-based verification](https://tru.id/blog/msisdn-vs-imsi-and-mobile-identity) that result in poor UX due to waiting for SMS delivery, requesting retries following failed delivery and leave users open to SIM Swap attacks.

 The solution?
-SIM card based authentication which confirms the ownership of a mobile phone number by verifying the possession of an active SIM card with the same number and indicates when the SIM card associated with a phone number was last changed.
+SIM card based authentication to confirm the ownership of a mobile phone number by verifying the possession of an active SIM card with the same number.
+It also indicates when the SIM card associated with a phone number was last changed as a signal for SIM swap detection.

-Along with adding crytographically secure phone verfication to an application and protecting the user from SIM swap attacks, SIM card based authentication also improves the user experience.
+Along with adding crytographically secure phone verfication to an application and protecting the user from SIM swap attacks, SIM card based authentication improves the user experience.
 No more one-time code exchange, custom logic to handle PIN mis-type or retries due to SMS delivery failure.
 The user never leaves the app and the entire verification happens seamlessly.

 Fewer dependencies, better security and a better experience.

-In this tutorial we'll cover how to add SIM card based phone authentication to and Android application using [**tru.ID SubscriberCheck**](https://tru.id/docs/subscriber-check).
+In this tutorial we'll cover how to add SIM card based phone authentication to and Android application using [**tru.ID SubscriberCheck**](https://developer.tru.id/docs/subscriber-check).

 **TODO: move this into frontmatter**
 **Estimated completion time: 20 mins**

 The completed Android sample app in the [sim-card-auth-android repo](https://github.com/tru-ID/sim-card-auth-android) on GitHub.
 The repo includes a README with documentation for running and exploring the code.

-Let's run through building this application step by step ...
+Let's run through building this application step by step.

 ## Before you Begin